 If the silver is in the form of a family heirloom, such as an antique or piece of jewelry, that you love and treasure and one day hope to pass on to your child, then you may want to think twice before selling it for cash.
 There are other ways that you can raise cash in a pinch if you need it.

-If, on the other hand, the silver is in the form of broken jewelry, jewelry that you no longer wear or enjoy, or table/flatware that never sees the light of day, selling it can be a great way of removing clutter from your life and giving you cash that you can use to pay down your debt or start investing for your future.
+If, on the other hand, the silver is in the form of broken jewelry, jewelry that you no longer wear or enjoy, or table/flatware that never sees the light of day, selling it can be a great way of removing clutter from your life and giving you cash that you can use to pay down your debt, put towards a home or your kids' college fund.

 How to sell silver jewelry